Zuehlke/training-angular2/Exercises/Exercise 4/README.md

 #### 4. Extend the ExpenseService ####

-1. Create a method named `updateExpense(expense: Expense)` that returns an `Observable<Response>`.
+1. Create a method named `updateExpense(expense: ExpenseRecord)` that returns an `Observable<Response>`.
 Within this method invoke the `put()` method of the Http service using the URL /api/expenses/{id} and the expense passed into the method as body to update the specified expense.

 #### 5. Add a save button ####